seattlerb/ruby_to_c/README.txt

 	Rewriter      - massages the sexp into a more consistent form.
 	TypeChecker   - type inferencer for the above sexps.
+	RubyToRubyC   - converts a ruby (subset) sexp to ruby interals C.
-	RubyToC       - converts a ruby (subset) sexp to C.
+	RubyToAnsiC   - converts a ruby (subset) sexp to ANSI C.

 and the following tools: